Building Specifications in the Event-B Institution: A Formal Semantics for Event-B

 The use of conjunction here for invariants ($\mathtt{F.and}$) rather than implication may seem an unusual choice.
-Typically (e.g. Abrial's INV proof obligation, \cite[\S5.2.1]{abrial_modeling_2010}), one demands that if the invariant holds in the before-state then it should also hold in the after-state.
+Typically (e.g. Abrial's INV proof obligation,~\cite[\S5.2.1]{abrial_modeling_2010}), one demands that if the invariant holds in the before-state then it should also hold in the after-state.
 However, since our sentences are effectively indexed by events, and our semantics are stratified over events, we are always working in a context where a given event has occurred.
 Thus, in this (localised) context, we specify that the invariant must hold in \emph{both} the before and after states.
 Since separate sentences are conjoined when grouped, using an implication here would also allow undesirable models when such sentences are combined.
+Specifically, if implication were used between the invariants in the before and after states then models that may not obey the invariant in the before state would be valid (i.e. $\mathit{false} \Rightarrow \mathit{true}$).
+In our context, this is incorrect because we are assuming that a given event has happened which is only possible if the invariant is true in the before state.
+Further, we use logical conjunction to combine sentences so that the combination imposes restrictions on the set of allowable models.
+Including implication causes issues here because it would essentially create a sentence with multiple options (if-then branches) that would be carried through to the models.

-Given a variant expression $n$, we define the function $\mathbb{V}_\Sigma$ in Figure \ref{fig:sentrans}.
+Given a variant expression $n$, we define the function $\mathbb{V}_\Sigma$ in Figure~\ref{fig:sentrans}.
 The variant is only relevant for specific events so we pair it with an event name in order to meaningfully evaluate the variant expression.
-An event whose status is \texttt{convergent} must strictly decrease the variant expression \cite{abrial_modeling_2010}.
+An event whose status is \texttt{convergent} must strictly decrease the variant expression~\cite{abrial_modeling_2010}.
 An event whose status is \texttt{anticipated} must not increase the variant expression.
-This expression can be translated into an open {\iFOPEQ}-term using the function $\mathbb{T}_\Sigma$ as described in Figure \ref{fig: magic}.
-From this we form a formula based on the status of the event(s) in the signature $\Sigma$ as described in Section \ref{sec:sen}.
-Event-B machines are only permitted to have one variant \cite{abrial2010rodin}.
+This expression can be translated into an open {\iFOPEQ}-term using the function $\mathbb{T}_\Sigma$ as described in Figure~\ref{fig: magic}.
+From this we form a formula based on the status of the event(s) in the signature $\Sigma$ as described in Section~\ref{sec:sen}.
+Event-B machines are only permitted to have one variant~\cite{abrial2010rodin}.